 Method 2: Disable your antivirus or firewall

 Disable the built-in Windows Defender as well as Windows Firewall (To turn off the firewall, go to Control Panel> System and Security> Windows Defender Firewall and click on Turn Windows Firewall on or off in the left column) on your PC and check if that fixes error code 0x80080005 when updating.
-If you are using third-party antivirus software, then disable it for a while.
+If you use third-party antivirus software, disable it for a while.

 Method 3: System Volume Information directory

-Run Command Prompt as Administrator and then execute below command.
+Run Command Prompt as Administrator and then execute the below command.

 cmd.exe /c takeown /f "C:\System Volume Information\*" /R /D Y && icacls "C:\System Volume Information\*" /grant:R SYSTEM:F /T /C /L

-This command line will launch the batch of tasks. and in the command prompt window, it will show their status.
+This command line will launch the batch of tasks.
+And in the order prompt window, it will show their status.